calcazar/react-native-push-notification-CE/README.md

 Two things are required to setup notification actions.

 ### 1) Specify notification actions for a notification
 This is done by specifying an `actions` parameters while configuring the local notification.
-This is an array of strings where each string is a notificaiton action that will be presented with the notification.
+This is an array of strings where each string is a notification action that will be presented with the notification.

 For e.g. `actions: '["Accept", "Reject"]'  // Must be in string format`